eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 This endpoint is used to retrieve reports.
 It is used in the report component to to populate the table.
 This endpoint only receives as input field the current user information.

 ![exampleuserinfo](../docs/Images/image2022-12-5_13-31-59.png)
+This endpoint is used to retrieve all the Reports that a user can choose from.

 ![getcountryfilter](../docs/Images/image2022-10-10_13-43-23.png)